 - Szarvacska: (SAWR-vawch-kaw) Little horn noodles similar to elbow macaroni (also the name for little twisted noodles).

 - Tarhonya: (TAH-rawn-yaw) Tarhonya is a hand-grated noodle also known as egg barley.
 According to Otto's Hungarian Import Store and Deli, "... tarhonya dates back to the nomadic Magyar tribes.
 The Magyars carried ample supplies on their long rides across the Hungarian plains.
 This dried noodle occupied little space and (was) quickly prepared into a hardy (sic) meal over an open fire ... ."
 Tarhonya can be cooked in broth or treated like rice, barley or any other grain.
-Here is a recipe for Browned Egg Barley or Piritott Tarhonya.
+Make browned egg barley or Piritott Tarhonya.

 - Virag: (WEE-rrahg) Flower-shaped noodles.